Mathics3/mathics-development-guide/docs/extending/code-overview/boxes-forms-and-formats.rst

 <https://reference.wolfram.com/language/tutorial/TextualInputAndOutput.html#12368>`_.

-Formatting a "Form" can cause parts of the expression to be "boxed" as the S-expression is traversed.
+Formatting a "Form" can cause parts of the expression to be "boxed" as the M-expression is traversed.
 This is sort of like adding parenthesis around infix expressions at certain places, but we'll explain in more detail below.